This post may contain affiliate links.

 If you go for the grilled shrimp version, grilling the corn and shrimp together (and for nearly the same amount of time) makes this meal come together quickly.
 You'll let the shrimp rest while you cut the kernels off of the corn cobs - much less splatter than cutting kernels off of raw cobs (though it's worth it for this Corn Salad!).
 (Discard the cobs or make corn stock, perfect for summer soups.)
 If you serve it alongside Carne Asada or Chicken Kabobs, you'll want to grill them a few minutes before you start the corn.

 The cool and crunchy salad base is a mixture of thinly sliced green and purple cabbage, red bell pepper, chopped cilantro and green onions, and minced jalapeño.
-And the mixture you slather onto Mexican street corn makes a perfect spicy/creamy dressing.
+And the mixture you slather onto Mexican street corn makes a perfect spicy/creamy dressing, and you can always mix it up with Jalapeño Ranch Dressing instead!.

 Mexican Street Corn Salad